reillysiemens/tuckersiemens.com/content/posts/parsing-tftp-in-rust/index.md

 talked about packet types we saw that `RRQ` and `WRQ` only differed by opcode and the rest of the packet was the same, a `filename` and a `mode`.

-A `Mode` is another natural `enum`, but for our purposes we'll only bother with the `Octet` variant for now.
+A `Mode` is another natural enum, but for our purposes we'll only bother with the `Octet` variant for now.

 ```rust